 - The Welsh Pony; which stands up to 13.2 hands.

 - The Welsh Pony of Cob Type; which also stands up to 13.2 hands.

 - The Welsh Cob, which exceeds 13.2 hands.

 13. Hackney Pony

-The others name of the Exmoor pony is Celtic Pony.
+The other name of the Exmoor pony is Celtic Pony.
 The breed is originated in the united kingdom.
 The color of this breed is bay, brown.
 They are usually 11.1 to 12.3 in hands.
 The Exmoor Pony is a reliable and sturdy breed.
-The animal is used in showing and long distance riding purpose.
+The animal is used in showing and long-distance riding purposes.

 At The End of Review

-It is essential to know all about information about Pony horse Breeds.
-In this article, I have to give you a short description which is necessary to Pony horse Breeds.
-I try to provide you with Pony Horse name, origin, color, essential characteristics and using purpose.
+It is essential to know all about information about Pony Horse Breeds.
+In this article, I have to give you a short description which is necessary to Pony Horse Breeds.
+I try to provide you with Pony Horse name, origin, color, essential characteristics, and using purpose.
 I think it should be constructive for the choice you a Pony Horse Breeds.
-Selection is so much vital and crucial to owning you a pony Horse.
+Selection is so vital and crucial to owning you a pony Horse.